Bicycle Safety Tips

 Bikes and Cars Traveling Together Safely...It Could Happen

 Every year during summer, more and more bicyclists hit the roads of America—young and old, male and female, and with varying levels of safety knowledge.
 Nationally, the most accidents involving cars and bicyclists happen during the summer months, so it's absolutely necessary to be more vigilant and careful during the months of June, July and August.
 Whenever a car and a bike enter into any type of collision, the car usually wins.
-With today’s faster and more powerful cars, a bicyclist is even more at risk, and because we strongly believe that we must do our part to help prevent these types of crashes, here are some useful suggestions from Fix Auto Montrose in Montrose, CA about how bicycles and cars can live together in harmony during the summer.
+With today’s faster and more powerful cars, a bicyclist is even more at risk, and because we strongly believe that we must do our part to help prevent these types of crashes, here are some useful suggestions from St. Helens Auto Body in Saint Helens, OR about how bicycles and cars can live together in harmony during the summer.

 Here are some rules of the road and preventative measures that you can adapt to in order share the road and make it safer for both drivers and bicyclists.